uw-it-aca/uw-django-saml2/README.md

 # uw-django-saml2

-This project allows a Django app to be a SAML SP without running shibd and apache mod_shib.
+This app allows a Django project to be a SAML SP without running shibd and apache mod_shib.
 The key dependency is OneLogin's [python3-saml package](https://github.com/onelogin/python3-saml).
+For easier development and testing, the app also supports configuring a mocked SAML-authenticated session.
 This app is targeted at python3.6, but python2.7 is also supported.

 ## Four steps to SAML

 ### Configure the LOGIN_URL

 Configure the `saml_login` URL in `uw_saml.urls.py` to be the LOGIN_URL in your `project/settings.py`:

 ```